2002 Denali earthquake: Earthquake damage

 Minor damage was reported over a wide area but the only examples of severe damage were on highways that crossed the fault trace and areas that suffered liquefaction, e.g. Northway Airport.
+Liquefaction was more severe in the eastern end of the rupture compared to the west.
+Sand boils were also widespread, being reported in Fairbanks, Northway, and Delta River.
+Massive landslides occurred in the Alaska Range, but most were within 30 kilometers of the rupture.
 Several bridges were damaged but none so severely that they were closed to traffic.

 Due to the general self-sufficiency of those living near the fault rupture, very few lifeline systems were compromised.
 These people tend to get water from private wells, heat their homes and cook their meals with gas furnaces and stoves, and maintain individual septic systems.

 The Trans-Alaska Pipeline System crosses the rupture trace; the pipeline suffered some minor damage to supports.
 There was no oil spillage, as the pipeline at that location was designed to move laterally along beams to withstand major movement on the Denali Fault.
 The pipeline was shut down for three days to allow for inspections but was then reopened.